Intersubjectivity and value reproducibility of outcomes of quantum measurements: Non-Intersubjectivity for unconventional generalized observables

-\ssection{Non-uniqueness for generalized observables} We note that the above result cannot be extended to an arbitrary ``generalized observable'' $A$ represented by a probability operator-valued measure (POVM), \ie, a family $\{P^{A}(x)\}$ of positive operators $P^{A}(x)\ge 0$, instead of projections, such that $\sum_{x}P^{A}(x)=I$.
+We note that the above result, Theorem \ref{th:1}, cannot be extended to an arbitrary `generalized observable' $A$ represented by a POVM, \ie, a family $\{P^{A}(x)\}_{x\in\R}$ of positive operators $P^{A}(x)\ge 0$, not necessarily of projections, such that $\sum_{x}P^{A}(x)=I$.
 The optical phase is not considered as a quantum observable but typically considered as a physical quantity corresponding to a generalized observable (see Ref.~\cite{97PM} and the references therein).

 To immediately see that our conclusion cannot be extended to the class of generalized observables, consider a generalized observable $A$ defined by $P^{A}(x)=\mu(x)I$, where $\mu$ is an arbitrary probability distribution, \ie, $\mu(x)\ge 0$ and $\sum_{x}\mu(x)=1$.
-Then, as shown in Example 2 in Appendix B, we can construct continuously parametrized models for which Assumptions 1 and 2 are satisfied but \Eq{Main} is not satisfied.
+Then, as shown in Example 2 in the Methods section, we can construct continuously parametrized models for which Assumptions 1 and 2 hold, but the intersubjectivity condition, \Eq{Main}, does not hold.